On the geometry of integral models of Shimura varieties with $\Gamma_1(p)$-level structure: Introduction

 \begin{theorem*}[\ref{normalization C1}] The normalization of an irreducible component of the pro-$p$ Iwahori local model in the case of signature $(1,n-1)$ is isomorphic to the spectrum of

 where $A=\{\underline{c}\in \Z^n_{\geq 0} \,|\, \sum_ic_i=g \}$. \end{theorem*}

 I would like to heartly thank my advisor Ulrich Görtz for his encouragement and interest in my work.
 I would also like to thank Vytautas Paškūnas for a discussion, Thomas Haines for providing a proof of his and Benoıt Stroh, Michael Rapoport for sharing part of an email of Georgios Pappas about the flatness of some integral models and also Jürgen Herzog and Oleksandra Gasanova for some discussions about Veronese subrings.
-I would like to thank Timo Richarz as well, for accepting to review my thesis of which this manuscript is part.
+I would like to thank Timo Richarz as well, for accepting to review my thesis, of which this manuscript is part, and which was carried out in the DFG Research Training Group 2553.